No government can collapse Okada business - ex-president Mahama | Ghana News Agency

-Agormanya (E/R), Jan.
-31, GNA – Mr. John Dramani Mahama, the leader of the opposition National Democratic Congress (NDC) for the 2024 general elections, says the motorcycle transportation industry (Okada) has established itself and is unassailable by any government.
+Agormanya (E/R), Feb.
+01, GNA – Mr John Dramani Mahama, the leader of the opposition National Democratic Congress (NDC) for the 2024 general elections, says the motorcycle transportation industry (Okada) has established itself and is unassailable by any government.

 Addressing a huge gathering at the Agormanya Saint Martin’s Parish Hall as part of his Building Ghana tour in the Eastern Region, he said the Okada business has come to stay and cannot be collapsed.